mmozeiko/pkgi/README.md

 Using application is pretty straight forward.
 Select item you want to install and press X. To sort/filter/search press triangle.
 It will open context menu.
 Press triangle again to confirm choice(s) you make in menu.
 Or press O to cancel any changes you did.

-Press left or right shoulder button to move page up or down.
+Press left or right button to move page up or down.

 # Q&A